ChrstphrHll/npc_gen/students/Levy Maendellyn.md

 year: 2
 guild: Burk
 partyID: 36
+tags:
+- Gnome
+- Fighter
+- Assault
+- 2nd
+- Burk
 ---
 # Levy Maendellyn
 ---
 ### Description
 - 2nd year Gnome Fighter in Burk
-- curly auburn hair that's parted to the left, Amber eyes, and Brown skin
+- curly auburn hair that's parted to the left, Pale Blue eyes, and Brown skin
 - Is Hospitable and Sly, and has Righteous as their ideal

 ### Organizations